 The result is a combination of the DNA iconic to the early 90’s release including the famed fold over tongue and tri-colour palette - overlaid onto design features previewed in early special editions

-Predator 24 is available to purchase from January 16th at .
+Predator 24 is available to purchase from January 16th at www.adidas.com/football boots.

 Herzogenaurach, 16th January 2024: Today, joining a game-changing line up of iconic silhouettes, adidas introduces the latest member of the Predator franchise - Predator 24.
 A nod to the boot that started it all three decades ago – it unites pure 90s nostalgia with the relentless performance of today to create a boot for a whole new generation of goalscorers.